s3ql/s3ql/rst/backends.rst

  Storage Backends
 ==================

-S3QL can store data at different service providers and using different protocols.
-The term *backend* refers to both the part of S3QL that implements communication with a specific storage service and the storage service itself.
-Most backends can hold more than one S3QL file system and thus require some additional information that specifies the file system location within the backend.
-This location is called a *bucket* (for historical reasons).

-Many S3QL commands expect a *storage url* as a parameter.
-A storage url specifies both the backend and the bucket and thus uniquely identifies an S3QL file system.
+S3QL has different *backends* to store data at different service providers and using different protocols.
+A *storage url* specifies a backend together with some backend-specific information and uniquely identifies an S3QL file system.
 The form of the storage url depends on the backend and is described for every backend below.